 Graywater Clothes Washer System: Laundry to Landscape

-Clothes Washer System: Washing machine systems are the least complicated type of graywater system.
+Washing machine systems are the least complicated type of graywater system.
 They are great for gardens with minimal irrigation needs, are low-cost, easy to install, and require very little maintenance.
-No permit is required for a clothes washing machine, providing all system design and code requirements are met as outlined in Chapter 16A of the 2007 California Plumbing Code Permits are required for systems that include tanks or pumps.
+No permit is required for a clothes washing machine, providing all system design and code requirements are met as outlined in the California Plumbing Code.
+Permits are required for systems that include tanks or pumps.

 Designing a Clothes Washer System: